AlexiosPatelis/doctor-appointment/README.md

 # Admin User Creation

-## Για να δημιουργήσεις admin:
+## To create an admin:

 - cd doctor-appointment-backend
 - docker-compose exec backend node scripts/makeAdmin.js adminUsername adminPassword
-- Μετά μπορείς να κάνεις login στο frontend με αυτά τα credentials.
+- Then you can log in to the frontend with these credentials.

 ## Environment Variables
 *Backend (doctor-appointment-backend/.env)*